elastic/ecctl/docs/ecctl_platform_allocator.md

 ### SEE ALSO

 * [ecctl platform](ecctl_platform.md)	 - Manages the platform
-* [ecctl platform allocator list](ecctl_platform_allocator_list.md)	 - Returns all allocators that have instances or are connected in the region.
+* [ecctl platform allocator list](ecctl_platform_allocator_list.md)	 - Returns all allocators that have instances or are connected to the platform.
 Use --all flag or --output json to show all.
 Use --query to match any of the allocators properties.
 * [ecctl platform allocator maintenance](ecctl_platform_allocator_maintenance.md)	 - Sets the allocator in Maintenance mode
 * [ecctl platform allocator metadata](ecctl_platform_allocator_metadata.md)	 - Manages an allocator's metadata
 * [ecctl platform allocator search](ecctl_platform_allocator_search.md)	 - Performs advanced allocator searching